moast/celebrities_news_website_django/README.md

-<h1>Crelebrities News Website in Django </h1>
+<h1>Celebrities News Website in Django </h1>

-This project was created using Python - Django
+This project was created in Python - Django

 <h1>HOW TO RUN?</h1>